vincemann/spring-rapid/README.md

 exception Handling for Crud-Controller-Layer
 support for Bidirectional Entity Relationships (i.e. @OneToMany, @ManyToOne)
      -> automatically manages both sides of the bidirectional relationship (i.e. setting of backrefences) for all crud                                     operations
-     DTO-to-ServiceEntity-mapping layer (and vice versa), integrated in the Crud-Controller-Layer
+     Dto-to-ServiceEntity-mapping layer (and vice versa), integrated in the Crud-Controller-Layer

 Checkout the example application for usageinfos and deatils